-We have been tracking enrollment outcomes at highly selective colleges and universities for the past month.
-With adequate enrollment data on the first-year class (the Class of 2028) from 34 institutions, we were able to do some preliminary analysis, which led to five findings about the impact of the Supreme Court’s decision in Students for Fair Admissions (SFFA), which banned institutions of higher education from considering race as one among many components in their admissions decisions.
+We have been tracking enrollment outcomes at highly selective colleges and universities for the past month (link to the tracker).
+With adequate enrollment data on the first-year class (the Class of 2028) from 37 institutions, we were able to do some preliminary analysis, which led to five findings about the impact of the Supreme Court’s decision in Students for Fair Admissions (SFFA), which banned institutions of higher education from considering race as one among many components in their admissions decisions.
 We made five findings:

 As I noted here, it is far too soon to attribute causes to enrollment outcomes this year.
 We barely know what happened with freshman enrollment post-SFFA; we certainly do not know why it happened.
 It is clear that the SFFA decision, which barred the consideration of race in college admissions decisions, had an impact on enrollment, but it is too soon to know precisely what that impact was, how widespread it was, how it interacted with other factors, and whether this year’s enrollment effects will persist over time.